jmaggio14/imagepypelines-tools/README.rst

 This repository is an accessory to the open source image and data Imagepypelines

-External hyperlinks, like Imagepypelines_.
+External hyperlinks, like ImagePypelines_.
-.. _Imagepypelines: github.com/jmaggio14/imagepypelines

-*note that GPU usage requires separate installation of Nvidia-Docker
+*note that GPU usage requires separate installation of Nvidia-Docker*

 These images are built to work in tandem with the pip package imagepypelines-tools.
 To enter this docker environment simply: